-5.2 Migration Duration
+5.2.
+Migration Duration

 Besides overhead due to migration, we assessed the actual migration duration including live migration (precopy duration) and the downtime of other nodes during migration schemes.
 Figure 4c depicts (a) live migration with the precopy and downtime fractions and (b) frozen migration with only its downtime during the stop© step, both for NPB with class C inputs on 16 nodes.
 The precopy duration was measured from the issuing of the cr_save command to its completion.
 The stop© downtime was measured from issuing cr_stop on the source node / cr_quiesce on the operational nodes to the resumption of the job execution.
-Live downtime ranged between 0.29-3.87 seconds while stop© downtime was between 1.04-7.84 seconds.
+Live downtime ranged between 0.29-3.87 seconds (0.14-2.73% of the execution time) while stop© downtime was between 1.04-7.84 seconds (0.35-5.49% of the execution time).
 Live migration pays a penalty for the shorter downtime in that its precopy duration is prolonged.
-Precopy adds another 2.35-24.4 seconds.
+Precopy adds another 2.35-24.4 seconds (1.02-17.18% of the execution time).
 Nonetheless, the precopy stage does not significantly affect execution progress of the application as it proceeds asynchronously in the background.
 Figure 4d illustrates this fact for each scheme by comparing the downtime (from Figure 4b) with migration overhead for both frozen (stop©) and live migration.
 Both schemes show a close match between their respective downtime and overhead numbers.
 (Some benchmarks show shorter overhead than the absolute downtime due to larger variances in job execution times subsuming the shorter overheads, see Section 5.3.)